saylee0504/project-korLottery/README.md

 [project 1] Korea Lottery Number Recommendation System

 Hi~ I am Say~Lee.
-I am a beginner data analyst who has just started learning Python. 😀 so plz don't be too hard on me, even if my skills are horrible. 😕 I am planning to make posts of my work on Github from now on, plz enjoy it!
+I am a beginner data analyst who has just started learning Python. 😀<br>
+so plz don't be too hard on me, even if my skills are horrible. 😕 I am planning to make posts of my work on Github from now on, plz enjoy it!